 - Supreme Court of the United States

-- Received 2011 Burton Award for Distinguished Legal Writing
+- Received 2011 and 2018 Burton Award for Distinguished Legal Writing

 - Recognized in Who's Who Legal: Life Sciences (2015)

 - Named one of DC's "Super Lawyers" for Food & Drugs by Super Lawyers magazine (2010-2015, 2017)